OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:24

-“For whoever desires to save his life will lose it, but whoever loses his life for My sake will save it.”
+“For whoever seeks to preserve his life will lose it, but whoever gives up his life for My sake will find it.”

 ## Luke 9:25